 1 association, or body vested with the power or function of a legal entity whether or not for profit.
 2 (9) "Domestic entity" means an entity organized under the laws of this state.
 3 (10) "Domestic cooperative" means a cooperative organized under this [act] or 4 [chapters].
 5 (11) "Foreign entity" means an entity that is not a domestic entity.
 6 (12) "Foreign cooperative" means a foreign business entity organized to conduct 7 business on a cooperative plan consistent with this [act] or authorized to transact business under 8 [Article] 12.
 9 (13) "Member" means a person that is a member of a cooperative and includes 10 patron and nonpatron members.
 The term does not include a person that has dissociated.
 11 (14) "Membership interest" means patron membership interests and nonpatron 12 membership interests.
-12 memoership interests.
-12 (15) "Members' meeting" means a regular or special members' meeting.
 13 (15) "Members' meeting" means a regular or special members' meeting.
-13 14 (15) "Members' meeting" means a regular or special members' meeting.(16) "Nonpatron membership interest" means a membership interest that does not 13 14 15 (15) "Members' meeting" means a regular or special members' meeting.
-(16) "Nonpatron membership interest" means a membership interest that does not require the holder to conduct patronage business for or with the cooperative to receive financial 13 14 15 16 (15) "Members' meeting" means a regular or special members' meeting.
-(16) "Nonpatron membership interest" means a membership interest that does not require the holder to conduct patronage business for or with the cooperative to receive financial rights or distributions.
-13 14 15 16 17 (15) "Members' meeting" means a regular or special members' meeting.
-(16) "Nonpatron membership interest" means a membership interest that does not require the holder to conduct patronage business for or with the cooperative to receive financial rights or distributions.
-(17) "Organic law" means the statute providing for the creation of an entity or 13 14 15 16 17 18 (15) "Members' meeting" means a regular or special members' meeting.
-(16) "Nonpatron membership interest" means a membership interest that does not require the holder to conduct patronage business for or with the cooperative to receive financial rights or distributions.
-(17) "Organic law" means the statute providing for the creation of an entity or principally governing its internal affairs.
-13 14 15 16 17 18 19 (15) "Members' meeting" means a regular or special members' meeting.
-(16) "Nonpatron membership interest" means a membership interest that does not require the holder to conduct patronage business for or with the cooperative to receive financial rights or distributions.
-(17) "Organic law" means the statute providing for the creation of an entity or principally governing its internal affairs.
-(18) "Organic rules" means the public organic document and private organic rules
+14 (16) "Nonpatron membership interest" means a membership interest that does not 15 require the holder to conduct patronage business for or with the cooperative to receive financial 16 rights or distributions.
+17 (17) "Organic law" means the statute providing for the creation of an entity or 18 principally governing its internal affairs.
+19 (18) "Organic rules" means the public organic document and private organic rules 20 of an entity.
+21 (19) "Patron" means a person or entity who conducts patronage activity with the 22 cooperative.

-- (20) "Patronage" means the quantity or value of business, transactions, services, or other activity done for or with the cooperative. - 3 (21) "Patron member" means a member holding a patron membership interest.
-4 (22) "Patron membership interest" means the membership interest requiring the 5 holder to conduct patronage activity for or with the cooperative, as specified by the cooperative - 6 to receive financial rights or distributions. - 7 (23) "Person" means an individual, corporation, business trust, estate, trust, - 8 partnership, limited partnership, limited liability company, association, joint venture, - 9 government; governmental subdivision, agency or instrumentality; public corporation, or any - 10 other legal or commercial entity. - 11 (24) "Principal Office" means the office, whether or not in this State, where the principal executive office of a domestic or foreign cooperative is located. - 13 (25) "Record" means information that is inscribed on a tangible medium or that 14 is stored in an electronic or other medium and is retrievable in perceivable form. - 15 (26) "Required information" means the information that a cooperative is required16 to maintain. - 17 (27) "Sign" means: - 18 (A) to execute or adopt a tangible symbol with the present intent toauthenticate a record; or - 20 (B) to attach or logically associate an electronic symbol, sound, or 21 process to or with a record with the present intent to authenticate the record. - 22 (28) "State" means a State of the United States, the District of Columbia, Puerto
+1 (20) "Patronage" means the quantity or value of business, transactions, services, 2 or other activity done for or with the cooperative.
+3 (21) "Patron member" means a member holding a patron membership interest.
+4 (22) "Patron membership interest" means the membership interest requiring the 5 holder to conduct patronage activity for or with the cooperative, as specified by the cooperative 6 to receive financial rights or distributions.
+7 (23) "Person" means an individual, corporation, business trust, estate, trust, 8 partnership, limited partnership, limited liability company, association, joint venture, 9 government; governmental subdivision, agency or instrumentality; public corporation, or any 10 other legal or commercial entity.
+11 (24) "Principal Office" means the office, whether or not in this State, where the 12 principal executive office of a domestic or foreign cooperative is located.
+13 (25) "Record" means information that is inscribed on a tangible medium or that 14 is stored in an electronic or other medium and is retrievable in perceivable form.
+15 (26) "Required information" means the information that a cooperative is required 16 to maintain.
+17 (27) "Sign" means: 18 (A) to execute or adopt a tangible symbol with the present intent to 19 authenticate a record; or 20 (B) to attach or logically associate an electronic symbol, sound, or 21 process to or with a record with the present intent to authenticate the record.
+22 (28) "State" means a State of the United States, the District of Columbia, Puerto